- Well-designed API consistent with modern Java API design standards

 Come say "Hi!" on our Discussion Forum, or improve QuickML and submit a pull request through GitHub.
 Want to help?
 Take a look at our open issues and see if there is anything you can tackle, fork our code, then submit a pull request.

-Documentation of QuickML is currently lagging significantly behind functionality, but the API is fairly well defined and should be mostly self-explanatory using the examples below as a starting point, just start poking around the source code.
+Documentation of QuickML is currently lagging significantly behind functionality, but the API is fairly well defined and should be mostly self-explanatory using the examples below as a starting point, just start poking around the source code, particularly the unit tests.
 You can also improve this site by editing this file.

 Please also note that the QuickML API remains subject to change, and will continue to do so until 1.0 (although, of course, we will only make such changes if we're convinced they're necessary to make the API as good as it can be.